The coroner has issued his findings on a quadruple scissor lift fatality in Saint-Léandre, Quebec last August.

 Vertikal Comment

-One positive from this is that the Quebec authorities have been relative quick to issue their report and communicate it openly.
+One positive from this is that the Quebec authorities have been relative quick to issue a report and communicate it openly.
 Others need to take note.
 The sharing of information can and does save lives.

 Comments